jonggyujang0123/M2SODAI/README.md

 <p align="center">
-  <b>⚠️ Now, I recognize some files are wrong, I will fix it soon, until the end of Mar.</b> <br>
+  <b>⚠️ Now, I recognize some files are wrong, I will fix it soon until the end of Mar.</b> <br>
-  Sorry, I found some errors caused when I uploaded the final version source code before.
-I am suffering from too many versions of my previous code.
+  Sorry, I found some errors caused when I uploaded the final version code before.
+I am suffering from many versions of my previous code.
 The problem will be fixed soon.
 </p>

 ---